Timothy Laurence: Early life and education

-Laurence was educated at The New Beacon Preparatory School and then at Sevenoaks School, Kent, and University College, University of Durham, on a Naval Scholarship, where he received a Bachelor of Science upper 2nd class honours degree in geography.
-At university, he edited the student newspaper, Palatinate.
+Laurence attended The New Beacon Preparatory School and then Sevenoaks School, Kent, before going up to read Geography at University College, University of Durham, on a Naval Scholarship, graduating with an Upper-Second Class Bachelor of Science (Hons).
+As an undergraduate, Laurence edited the student newspaper, Palatinate.

 Naval career

-Laurence was commissioned a midshipman in the Royal Navy on 1 January 1973 and made an acting sub-lieutenant on 1 January 1975.
+Laurence was commissioned into the Royal Navy as a midshipman on 1 January 1973, becoming an acting sub-lieutenant on 1 January 1975.
 Upon leaving Durham he completed his initial training at the Britannia Royal Naval College Dartmouth, and was posted to HMS Aurora, a Plymouth-based frigate.
-He was promoted to lieutenant 10 months early, on 1 March 1977.
+He was promoted lieutenant 10 months early, on 1 March 1977.
 In 1978, Laurence was attached to the training establishment HMS Vernon and in the next year served on the Ton-class minesweeper HMS Pollington.

-Laurence then served briefly as the second Navigating Officer of the Royal Yacht HMY Britannia, and from 1980 to 1982 he was Navigating Officer of the destroyer HMS Sheffield.
-He took command of the patrol boat HMS Cygnet off Northern Ireland in 1982, as part of the patrols for IRA gun-runners.
-For his services he was mentioned in despatches.
+Laurence then served briefly as the Second Navigating Officer of the Royal Yacht HMY Britannia, and from 1980 to 1982 he was Navigating Officer of the destroyer HMS Sheffield.
+He took command of the patrol boat HMS Cygnet off the Northern Irish coast in 1982, deployed to patrol for IRA gunrunners.
+For distinguished service in Northern Ireland Laurence was mentioned in despatches.